tonivade/zeromock/README.md

 `MockHttpServer` is the principal class, it listen for requests, finds for a handler, and then executes it.
 If no handler is found, a `NOT_FOUND(404)` is returned.

-The class `Predicates` contains predicates of type `Predicate<HttpRequest>`, with these predicates you can create the matcher function.
+The class `Matchers` contains predicates of type `Predicate<HttpRequest>`, with these predicates you can create the matcher function.
 These functions can be composes using the existing `Predicate` combinators like `and`, `or` and `negate`.
 In this case, it defines a predicate that matches a `GET` command with `/ping` path.

 The class `Handlers` contains functions of type `Function<HttpRequest, HttpResponse>` to represent the response.
 Also you can combine different functions using `Function` combinators like `andThen` or `compose`.
 In this case, it defines a `OK(200)` response with `pong` content.